 It is the sensations obtained through the five senses…

-the senses of taste, touch, sight, smell, and hearing that create and shape a child’s knowledge of his or her environmental world in a physical way that connects to other aspects, such as psychological and social.
+These are the senses of taste, touch, sight, smell, and hearing.
+They create and shape a child’s knowledge of his or her environmental world in a physical way.
+It also connects to other aspects, such as psychological and social.

 The wonderful Montessori Sensorial materials are to be present in all Montessori environments.

-And they are to be presented to children in the way that Maria Montessori saw best by studying her writings in detail.
+And they are presented to children in the way that Maria Montessori saw best by studying her writings in detail.

-Using the Montessori Sensorial materials in your Montessori environment, you may isolate certain aspects of the stimuli and create a sensory perception of them for the child.
+Using the Montessori Sensorial materials in your Montessori environment, you isolate certain aspects of the stimuli.
+Additionally, you create a sensory perception of them for the child.